mikedmor/OctoPrint_MultiCam/README.md

     https://github.com/mikedmor/OctoPrint_MultiCam/archive/master.zip

 It is recommended to setup a second RPi (potentially with [MotionEyeOS](https://github.com/ccrisan/motioneyeos)) to setup webcams from.
 Attaching more than one webcam to your octoprint device could result in high proccess use causing issues with your prints.
 You may also have to invest in a usb hub to power your webcams as RPi's tend to have low voltage issues when they are plugged in directly to the RPi.
-[This Link](https://elinux.org/RPi_Powered_USB_Hubs) has a good list of USB hubs that are support by Raspberry.
+[This Link](https://elinux.org/RPi_Powered_USB_Hubs) has a good list of USB hubs that are supported by Raspberry.

 ## Known Incompatible Plugins
-As new plugins are discovered that causes issues with MultiCam, they will be listed below.
+As new plugins are discovered that cause issues with MultiCam, they will be listed below.
 Please disable, or uninstall these plugins or you may experience some issues.
 Thank you

  * WebcamTab - MultiCam bind to the Control Tab, WebcamTab moves your webcam to another tab, breaking a few things.
 This may be fixed in the future if there seems to be enough support to warrent it.